folkforms/docker-tasks/README.md

 `yarn docker release <version>` - Tags '&lt;imageName:latest&gt;' as '&lt;imageName:version&gt;', then runs "docker push &lt;imageName:latest&gt;" followed by "docker push &lt;imageName:version&gt;".

-Use the `-n` or `--dry-run` flag to see what commands would be run, without actually running anything.
+Use `-n` or `--dry-run` flag to see what commands would be run, without actually running anything.